attakei-lab/prefect-local/README.md

-# Prefect local enviromnent
+# Prefect local environmnent

-This is small enviromnent for Prefect using Docker Compose.
+This is small environmnent for Prefect using Docker Compose.